Overview of Research Competencies in Psychology

 Dissertation Proposal Review

 During Research Methods II and Dissertation Development, students conduct their initial literature review, develop their methodology section, and begin work on their proposal.
 Students continue to develop their dissertation proposal with consultation from the dissertation chair, committee members, and the director of research during Dissertation I-VI (one course each semester).
 The proposal must be approved by the chair and committee members at a Proposal Defense as a final requirement in order to gain approval to submit applications for placement in predoctoral internship.
 Failure to complete the dissertation proposal defense by the deadline results in a minimum of a one-year delay in applying for an internship.
 It is the student’s responsibility to schedule the Proposal Defense with the dissertation chair and committee.
-The proposal deadline is the last working day in June of the student’s second Psy.D. year.
+The proposal deadline is the last working day in June of the student’s third Psy.D. year.
 The draft proposal must be provided to the committee at least two weeks prior to the meeting.
 Students review the proposal with the committee, indicate how the dissertation study will enhance development of the core competencies in psychology, present an understanding of the relevant literature, provide a rationale for the proposed dissertation, describe the scope of work and choice of methods, and answer questions regarding the proposal.
 Formal approval of the dissertation proposal by the entire committee is necessary to proceed with the dissertation study.

 Dissertation Process and Oral Defense